jraleman/cv/index.md

 `Jan 2011 – Jun 2011`
 __Electricidad Total__ *(Electrician Assistant)*

-> ▘ Assisted with the installation of electrical systems.
+> ▘ Assisted with the installation of residential and commercial electrical systems.

+> ▘ Working knowledge of job site safety as well as ability to complete a company specific safety orientation.

-> ▘ Electrical wiring of cabling and associated devices such as switches, distribution boards, sockets.
-Interpretation of electrical plans, including residential and commercial.
+> ▘ Understanding of schematic diagrams, blueprints and other specifications required for the installation of electrical cabling and associated devices such as switches, distribution boards, sockets.

+> ▘ Experience working with hand tools, power tool and electronic test equipment.

 ## Education